01-edu/public/subjects/basicjoin/README.md

 ### Instructions

-Write a function that returns the concatenation of all the `string` of a slice of `string` passed in argument.
+Write a function that returns a concatenated `string` from the 'strings' passed as arguments.

 ### Expected function